 The Hartshead Press was founded by Gales, who, following John Garnett, the first printer of books in Sheffield (from 1736), and Revill Homfray, his successor, became the city’s third printer and bookseller (Raven 2016, 44).
 A directory of the town, produced by Gales and the engraver David Martin in 1787 and reprinted in 1889, describes Gales as a ‘bookseller, stationer, print-seller, auctioneer, and agent of the Royal Fire Office’ (Addy 1889, 59).
 Though born just outside of Sheffield, in the neighbouring town of Eckington, Gales had spent his adolescence in Manchester apprenticed to a Mr and Mrs Prescott, owners of a book and stationary store.
 After a legal dispute with the Prescotts, Gales received permission from the courts to complete his apprenticeship in the Nottinghamshire town of Newark.
 Here he worked for Mr Tomlinson who was primarily a printer and bookseller, but was also a dealer of carpets and wallpaper, an auctioneer and an appraiser, and the custodian of the circulating library through which Gales would meet his future wife, Winifred Marshall (Kay 2017, 6).
 Following this apprenticeship Gales set up his own printing business in Sheffield, using a combination of his own savings, Winifred’s modest inheritance from her father and loans from contacts he had developed in London.
-Now married, Joseph and Winifred lived above the shop in Hartshead Square, which Arthur Jewitt described as being ‘at the top of the narrow street leading from the Hartshead to Friends Meeting House.’
-(Jewitt in Kay 2017, 6).
+Now married, Joseph and Winifred lived above the shop in Hartshead Square, which Arthur Jewitt described as being ‘at the top of the narrow street leading from the Hartshead to Friends Meeting House’ (Jewitt in Kay 2017, 6).
 In Montgomery’s composite biography, John Holland and James Everett write that ‘Mr Gales lived not in the main street, but in the more open part of a busy thoroughfare called “The Hartshead.”
 The shop, however, was commodious, and the frontage, at that time, considered handsome, included a highly ornamental pair of bow windows, the first, we believed, which had been seen in the town’ (Holland 1854, 144).
 According to Steven and Nell Kay, ‘Winifred ran the shop, selling books, stationary and patent medicine, whilst Joseph ran the office, printing and auctioneering business’ (Kay 2017, 7).
 In 1787 Gales launched The Sheffield Register, a newspaper which ran until 1794.
 At this point the Gales family emigrated to America, leaving the paper to be relaunched by James Montgomery as The Sheffield Iris.